PROGRAM

 11:30-12:30

-Functional dimensions of social behavior: theoretical considerations
+Functional dimensions of social behavior: theoretical considerations and some preliminary data

 Emilio Ribes-Inesta - University of Guadalajara (Mexico)